-Small Session, Online Freestyle Technique Program – Practice, refine and learn techniques to become a better swimmer without a pool!
+Small Session, Online Backstroke Technique Program – Practice, refine and learn techniques to become a better swimmer without a pool!

-Work with an Olympic gold medalist to learn technique to swim more efficiently and for faster racing.
+Work with a NCAA Champion to learn technique to swim more efficiently and for faster racing.
 Together, you will review examples of techniques done both properly and improperly.
 Practice the movements in front of a mirror while receiving feedback from your clinician.
 Learn to harness the power of visualization with your instructor to apply what you learned in the water.

 Participants in this program will develop an in-depth understanding of the movements and techniques required to swim fast in this interactive and engaging program.